Osalotioman/the-intern-placee/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/my-new-feature`).
-3. Make your changes.
+3. Make your changes and stage then (`git add .` - to stage all changes).
 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature/my-new-feature`).
 6. Open a pull request [here](https://github.com/GDSC-University-of-Benin/the-intern-placee/pulls).

 Please ensure your pull request adheres to the following guidelines:
-- The pull request should include tests for the change.
 - Follow the project's coding style.
-- If the pull request adds functionality, the documentation should be updated.
+- It should give a brief description of the issue it fixes and a link (possibly in form of a tag) to it.

 ## Development Setup